dell/csm-docs/content/docs/replication/_index.md

 ### Supported Platforms

-The following matrix provides a list of all supported versions for each Dell EMC Storage product.
+The following matrix provides a list of all supported versions for each Dell Storage product.

 | Platforms | PowerMax | PowerStore | PowerScale |
 | -------- | --------- | ---------- | ---------- |